 What Tools You Need to Change a Car Battery

-To change the battery in your car, you must have a 10mm open-end wrench.
+A 10 mm open-end wrench is an essential tool for replacing the battery in your vehicle.
 The battery cables always use 10mm nuts.
 The battery bracket typically uses a 10mm bolt, but some battery brackets are held in place with a 12mm or 13mm bolt.

 ![]() | 10mm 3/8 Drive Socket |